February 22, 2021

 In the investment realm, decision-making speed often correlates with success.
 But by the time an investment team gathers and analyzes all relevant data to make a decision with the highest success probability, the opportunities are likely to be seized by others.
 This calls for predictive analytics consulting and advanced AI-based forecasting tools.

 The predictive capabilities of machine learning have radically changed investors’ perspective on forecasting.
-With companies recognizing the unrealized potential of big data analytics to forecast market scenarios coupled with the advent of machine learning, the real estate tech sector has been seeing heavy investments since 2015.
+With companies recognizing the unrealized potential of predictive analytics software to forecast market scenarios coupled with the advent of machine learning, the real estate tech sector has been seeing heavy investments since 2015.
 According to CB Insights, 2019 marked a record $8.9 billion in venture capital invested in real estate startups.

 The Quantarium valuation platform’s models combine neural networks, genetic modeling, and machine learning to accurately assess properties in the residential real estate market.
 The Quantarium algorithm has access to data of more than 150 million households with more than 900 data points for each, making the company’s evaluation model one of the most accurate on the market.